JetBrains/phpstorm-workshop/README.md

 Most exercises not related to Editor require having Docker containers running.

 Before you start you need to:
+1. Open Settings|Build, Execution, Deployment|Docker and enter the following API URL:

+    * Windows:  `tcp://localhost:2375`
+    * Linux, macOS: `unix:///var/run/docker.sock`

-1. Update `XDEBUG_CONFIG` variable in `docker-compose.yml` with your IP address.
+2. Update `XDEBUG_CONFIG` variable in `docker-compose.yml` with your IP address.
 That is necessary for Web Debugging.

     To get the right IP address that is available from Docker please use one of the following command: